Last updated Mar 17, 2020

 When we were there in March 2019, there were multiple notices reminding users to close the entrances (both ground and second floor) securely when leaving.
 There have been instances of doors being left open, leading to most of the hut filling with wind-drifted snow.

-There are no official hut fees.
-However, there is a donation box inside the hut.
+All users are requested to contribute 1000yen per person per night.
+There is a donation box inside the hut.
 Your donation helps to cover fuel (wood plus labor) costs, as well as general upkeep of the hut.
-We suggest a donation of around 1000yen per person per night.
-Make sure to sign the guest book.
+All users must sign the guest book.